People Cross Melania Trump ‘at Their Own Risk,’ New Biography Reveals—Including Her Husband and Ivanka

 “Melania took note of their ability to unload on a rival and urged her husband to pick Pence,” Jordan writes.
 “She thought that he was the most likely to stay in his lane, step aside, and let Trump be Trump.”

-“People cross Melania and their own risk—and that risk is, ‘Off with your head,’” a former White House official told Jordan.
+“People cross Melania at their own risk—and that risk is, ‘Off with your head,’” a former White House official told Jordan.
 “I’m not kidding...
 You are gone if she doesn’t like you.”

 Deputy National Security Adviser Mira Ricardel learned this lesson firsthand, when a fiery statement led to her dismissal in 2018.
 The two reportedly had several disagreements while planning for Melania’s much-discussed visit to Africa.